JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Machiventa_etymology.md

 By way of context, consider how _The Urantia Book_ references Isaiah 66 and then what is said shortly before what is referenced:

-> This is the same renovated earth, the advanced planetary stage, that the olden seer envisioned when he wrote: “‘For, as the new heavens and the new earth, which I will make, shall remain before me, so shall you and your children survive; and it shall come to pass that from one new moon to another and from one Sabbath to another all flesh shall come to worship before me,’ says the Lord.” ([Isaiah 66:22-23](/en/Bible/Isaiah/66#v22)) ([UB 52:7.12](/en/The_Urantia_Book/52#p7_12))
+> This is the same renovated earth, the advanced planetary stage, that the olden seer envisioned when he wrote: “‘For, as the new heavens and the new earth, which I will make, shall remain before me, so shall you and your children survive; and it shall come to pass that from one new moon to another and from one Sabbath to another all flesh shall come to worship before me,’ says the Lord.” ([Isaiah 66:22-23](/en/Bible/Isaiah/66#v22)) (<a id="a20_438"></a>[UB 52:7.12](/en/The_Urantia_Book/52#p7_12))

 Now consider these earlier passages from Isaiah 66: